upNorthDev/paper2web/README.md

 - Extracts text content from PDFs.
 - Preserves basic text formatting (bold, italic).
+- Extract unordered lists to a HTML list
 - Converts each page into structured HTML.

 # Installation